What is Jade?

 - The flexible shaft allows for a comfortable grip and a distance between the rotating bit and the main body of the Dremel tool.

 - Select the appropriate rotation speed for the Dremel to match the surface and bit accessory and start carving.
-Helpful note: Diamond tools must be run at a slow speed to preserve the life of the tool and prevent the diamond grit burning off.
-(We recommend 5,000 rpm)
+Helpful note: Diamond tools must be run at a slow speed to preserve the life of the tool and prevent the diamond grit from burning off.
+(We recommend not exceeding 10,000 rpm)

 - Be sure to lubricate the workpiece and diamond tool frequently with water.